jrdeveloper2/Article-prev/README.md

 Here is the link of the challange- https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT

-Here is the solution site url-
+Here is the solution site url - https://jrdeveloper2.github.io/Article-prev-component/

 ## Built with